All Sales Are Final Policy: Complete Guide For Businesses

 What Is an All Sales Are Final Policy?

-• clearance sale items
+• Clearance or sale items

-• customized items
+• Non-returnable items

-• non-returnable items
+• Large, difficult-to-return items

-Although final sale items are typically not eligible for returns, there may be exceptions.
-For example, you should accept returns and issue refunds if items are damaged during transit.
-Some refund laws provide customers with remedies if their items are defective.
+Although final sale items are typically not eligible for returns, there may be exceptions, like accepting returns and issuing refunds for goods damaged during transit.

 What Does “Final Sale” Mean?